 Graph pattern search

 Bloom provides an easy and flexible way to explore your graph through graph patterns.
 It uses a vocabulary built from your graph and Perspective elements (categories, labels, relationship types, property keys and property values).
 Uncategorized labels and relationships or properties hidden in the Perspective are not considered in the vocabulary.
-To build a graph pattern search in Bloom, you use this vocabulary and either type in a near-natural language phrase or build the pattern step by step.
+To build a graph pattern search in Bloom, you use this vocabulary and either build the pattern step by step or type in a near-natural language phrase.

 Step-by-step pattern building with proactive suggestions